-Custom attributes are a powerful and flexible way to add additional metadata to a player.
-They allow you to classify your players in custom and creative ways, giving you massive flexibility to search and sort your content with your API-connected tools.
+Custom attributes are a powerful and flexible way to add additional metadata to a video.
+They allow you to classify your videos in custom and creative ways, giving you massive flexibility to search and sort your content with your API-connected tools.

 Custom attributes are also pushed automatically into integrated Marketing Automation Platforms, including Hubspot, Marketo, Oracle Eloqua, and Salesforce.

-Custom attributes give you complete control over defining any metadata for your player (or video content) that's important to your video strategy.
-For example, you can use custom attributes to organize your players by project, by 'top of funnel' vs 'bottom of funnel' content, by product line, or any other relevant terms.
-You can set as many custom attributes as you need to your players, meaning each player can be organized into as many sub-categories as you need.
+Custom attributes give you complete control over defining any metadata for your video that's important to your video strategy.
+For example, you can use custom attributes to organize your videos by project, by 'top of funnel' vs 'bottom of funnel' content, by product line, or any other relevant terms.
+You can set as many custom attributes as you need to your videos, meaning each video can be organized into as many sub-categories as you need.

 Parts of a custom attribute